Advantages of Conditional Admission through the IEP

 - Meet all of the Graduate School and program-specific academic requirements

-- Take and submit GRE scores while in the IEP if required by your graduate program
+- Take and submit GRE scores as a part of the graduate program application process (if required by your graduate program).

 Fulfill Terms of Conditional Admission